-The Airworthiness of Gliders is primarily the responsibility of the IAA.
+The Airworthiness of Gliders is primarily the responsibility of the owners.

-New EASA Regulations came into force on the 28th September 2009.
+The EASA Regulations came into force for gliders on the 28th September 2009.

 The IAA are responsible for

 - Oversight of Airworthiness through audits

 - Training of Certifying Staff subject to IAA approval